BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately 5000 construction and design related expert witness designations, the Appleton, Wisconsin Construction Expert Directory delivers a comprehensive construction and design expert support solution to attorneys and construction practice groups concerned with construction defect and claims matters.
-BHA provides construction related trial support and expert consulting services to the construction industry's leading builders and developers, legal professionals, and owners, as well as a variety of state and local government agencies.
-Employing in house resources which include credentialed construction consultants, NCARB certified architects, forensic engineers, building envelope and design experts, the firm brings a wealth of experience and local capabilities to Appleton and the surrounding areas.
+Drawing from more than four thousand construction and design related expert witness designations, the Appleton, Wisconsin Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to legal professionals and construction practice groups seeking effective resolution of construction defect and claims litigation.
+BHA provides construction related trial support and expert services to the nation's most recognized builders, risk managers, legal professionals, owners, state and local government agencies.
+In connection with regional assets which comprise design experts, civil / structural engineers, ICC Certified Inspectors, ASPE certified professional estimators, the firm brings national experience and local capabilities to Appleton and the surrounding areas.

 Construction Expert Witness News & Info